guysoft/p4a-build-spaces/README.md

 ...or similar, to skip the interactive part and get an env right away.

-(Prepares `p4a`'s master branch from github with environment `p4a-py3-api28ndk21`.
-Use `./p4aspaces.py --list-environments` for a full list.)
+(This command uses `p4a`'s master branch from github, with environment `p4a-py3-api28ndk21`.
+Use `p4aspaces --list-environments` for a full list and a short explanation for each.)

 ### Cleanup